uclouvain/osis-signature/README.md

 ### Implement signing view

-To implement the logic behind a "Sign uploading PDF" button, or an actor clicking on a signing link in a received e-mail.
-You must implement a view and may use either `CommentSigningForm` or `PdfSigningForm` :
+To implement the logic behind an actor clicking on a signing link in a received e-mail.
+You must implement a view and may use `CommentSigningForm` :

 ```python